snalkaa97/snalkaa97/README.md

 </a>

 - 🔭 I’m currently working as Backend and Middleware in Banking
-- 🌱 I’m currently learning Fullstack Javascript
+- 🌱 I’m currently learning Fullstack Javascript and Spring Boot

   🍜 ☕ 🚴‍♂️